jovalle02/GA-coloring-graph/README.md

 This project provides an interactive visualization of graph coloring using genetic algorithms.
 Users can create custom graphs, adjust algorithm parameters, and watch the evolution of solutions in real-time.

+## The Graph Coloring Problem
+Graph coloring is a fundamental problem in computer science and mathematics where the goal is to assign colors to vertices (nodes) of a graph such that no adjacent vertices share the same color.
+The minimum number of colors needed to achieve this is called the chromatic number of the graph (https://en.wikipedia.org/wiki/Graph_coloring).

 ## Features

 - **Interactive Graph Creation**